 New Brighton Water Treatment Plant

-The Treatment Plant was originally constructed to prevent the spread of an underground plume of volatile organic compounds (VOCs), primarily trichloroethylene (TCE), that were found in the groundwater due to pollution from the former Twin Cities Army Ammunition Plant.
-In 2014, trace amounts of 1,4-dioxane was discovered in the groundwater which required additional treatment to remove.
+The Treatment Plant was originally constructed to prevent the spread of an underground plume of volatile organic compounds (VOCs), primarily trichloroethylene (TCE), found in the groundwater due to pollution from the former Twin Cities Army Ammunition Plant.
+In 2014, trace amounts of 1,4-dioxane was discovered in the groundwater, which required additional treatment to remove.

 New Brighton, MN